FAQ & Troubleshooting

 If tools stop responding or the connector appears disconnected in Claude.ai:

 1. Restart both Claude.ai and the MCP server.
 Refresh the Claude.ai page in your browser and restart the ha-mcp process (or Docker container).
 Either side can hold stale connection state.
+An intermittent connect failure is usually a transient tunnel/relay hiccup, so a restart and retry often clears it.

-2. Check that your tunnel (Cloudflare, ngrok, etc.) is still running and the URL has not changed.
+3. Check that your tunnel (Cloudflare, ngrok, etc.) is still running and the URL has not changed.

 Test ha-mcp without configuring a client